Latest Quarterly Report

 3.5 Compliance Report

-The 2023 report has been delivered to the CMA, Ofcom, and the Adjudicator.
+The report for the year from 1st July 2024 to 30th June 2025 was delivered to the CMA, Ofcom, and the Adjudicator in September.
 Arqiva reported no instances of non-compliance.

 3.6 The Undertakings